isabella232/OfficeDocs-MicrosoftSearch-pr.fr-FR/MicrosoftSearch/azure-devops-connector.md

 <!---Insert "Before you get started" recommendations for this data source-->

-## <a name="step-1-add-a-graph-connector-in-the-microsoft-365-admin-center"></a>Étape 1 : Ajouter un connecteur Graph dans le Centre d’administration Microsoft 365
+## <a name="step-1-add-a-graph-connector-in-the-microsoft-365-admin-center"></a>Étape 1 : Ajouter un connecteur Graph dans le Centre d'administration Microsoft 365

 Suivez les [instructions d’installation générales.](./configure-connector.md)
 <!---If the above phrase does not apply, delete it and insert specific details for your data source that are different from general setup